isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>Does RV place more emphasis on the Chinese Language than on English Language?</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>As a SAP school, we strongly believe in the importance of both languages,
+<p>As an SAP school, we strongly believe in the importance of both languages,
 given the global landscape that demands proficiency in both languages and bicultural sensitivity in order for us to engage with the rest of the world.&nbsp;By placing equal emphasis on both languages, our students will have a competitive